 There are different colors used in many types of fluorescent clothes.
 Yellow and orange are clearly the most popular, as you often see them worn by road crews, crossing guards, police, the Coast Guard, etc. Compared to regular colors, fluorescent colors utilize greater amounts of the visible spectrum as well as lower wavelengths.
 Conventional colors often reflect up to 90% of a color in the spectrum, while fluorescent colors are able to reflect up to 300%.
 Fluorescent colors overall have a better wavelength, which makes them easier to see in the daytime.

 Other colors like pink, green and red are also popular in fluorescent clothing, but yellow, orange and even light green have the best reflective properties and they stand out in inclement weather, twilight, and have greater visibility based on interaction with the sun.

 Blue can be a difficult color for the human eye to see, as it doesn’t produce light when compared to other fluorescent colors.
 If you were cycling in a wooded area while wearing blue, you’d have a greater risk of not being seen, as the light wouldn’t enhance the color.
-A yellow or orange high vis fluorescent jersey will stand out and make you more visible to oncoming riders and drivers.
+Yellow or orange high vis fluorescent clothing will stand out and make you more visible to oncoming riders and drivers.

-So, if you haven’t fully considered fluorescent clothing, a See Me Wear jersey will stand right out and give you greater visibility throughout the day in heavily shaded areas such as an underpass, a wooded bicycle trail, or on tree lined streets where shade can sometimes be plentiful.
+So, if you haven’t fully considered fluorescent clothing, a See Me Wear cycling jersey will stand right out and give you greater visibility throughout the day in foggy or rainy weather, dusk and dawn, heavily shaded areas, such as an underpass, a wooded bicycle trail, or on tree lined streets where shade can sometimes be plentiful.